itsuncheng/COMP3111_Project/readme.md

-# COMP3111 Project - Tower Defense
+## Tower Defense
+This is a tower defense game built for COMP3111: Software Engineering.

 Created by: Dr. Kevin Wang (kevinw@cse.ust.hk)

 ## Project Members